DMill31/applied-ml-miller/README.md

 ## WORKFLOW 2.
 Set Up Project

-After verifying your machine is set up, set up a new Python project by copying this template.
+After verifying your machine is set up, set up a new Python project.
 Complete each step in the following guide.

 - [SET UP PROJECT](./SET_UP_PROJECT.md)